sonicpanther101/school-website/README.md

 ### Purpose of the outcome

-The purpose of this website is to make a booking system for Maunga Club chalets that allows users to book chalets in a functional, aesthetically pleasing and user-friendly way.
+This website aims to make a booking system for Maunga Club chalets that allows users to book chalets in a functional, aesthetically pleasing and user-friendly way.

 ### Requirements of end users

 The end users of this website are ultimately Maunga Club members or people looking to join.
-Because of this, I need to make it easy to use and aesthetically pleasing for new users and for existing users I need it to be consistent and convenient.
+Because of this, I need to make it easy to use and aesthetically pleasing for new and existing users I need it to be consistent and convenient.

 ### Explanation of implications relevant to this website

 Because of the requirements of this website, the relevant implications for this website are:

 - The website should be aesthetically pleasing to draw in new users.
-- The website should be user-friendly and easy to use so that users do not have to spend too much time on the website to find what they need and not be frustrated with the website.
+- The website should be user-friendly and easy to use so that users can save time on the website to find what they need and not be frustrated with the website.
 - The website should be consistent and convenient so that users do not have to spend much time on the website to find what they need if they already know what they need.

 Because of general requirements for all websites in the industry, other relevant implications for this website are: